 If a sales CRM vendor’s answer to this question is to hand you a 50-page “quick guide” to its API limitations, this should give you a pretty good idea of the challenges you can expect to face.
 With companies using an average of 7 business management tools, having the ability to connect the dots across platforms to get a single view of business performance is crucial.

-Future-proof solutions should provide robust APIs that enable, not inhibit, the ability to synch data between your sales software and other systems.
+Future-proof solutions should provide robust APIs that enable, not inhibit, the ability to sync data between your sales software and other systems.
 Vendors that offer key out-of-the-box integrations and extensive, hands-on API support get bonus points!

 Evaluating sales software for your business can be a daunting task, but knowing what to look out for is sure to simplify the process.
 Asking these five key questions will help you choose the right vendor to grow and partner with your business.
 For more advice on these and other factors your business should consider, download our free white paper.